 Ok – let’s not leave without talking about the food.
 This isn’t “bar food” friend…this is gourmet and delicious!
 Let me tell you the best bite we had: Braised Bison Short Rib.
 OMG.
 It was sitting on a corn and sweet pepper goulash…I can still taste every mouth-watering bite.
 If you are not super hungry, add a side of cheddar, bacon and jalapeno mac n cheese…and then split both between two people.

-The Olympic Park includes ropes courses (all levels,) tours, and an exciting splurge for older kids – bobsledding!
+The Olympic Park includes ropes courses (all levels,) tours, and an exciting splurge for older kids – a bobsled ride!
+You might also be interested in the ski jumping here if you are visiting in the off-season.

 The Alf Engen Ski Museum celebrates the art of skiing, especially in Utah.
 I love the “Peak Conditions” display that explains how weather created this amazing American ski location, the science of snowflakes, and the virtual ski experience ride.

-Before it got dark, we also took in Gorgoza Park for the kids.
-There are tubing hills ( a little smaller than those at Snow Mountain,) a toddler area and…what brought us here…snowmobiling for kids.
+Before it got dark, we also took in Woodward Park City, formerly Gorgoza Park, for the kids.
+There are tubing hills ( a little smaller than those at Snow Mountain), a toddler area and…what brought us here…snowmobiling for kids.
 It was really fun, and I’d recommend it if you just had an hour and wanted to try it out.
 The boys LOVED it!

 BUT…of you have time, this is ideal.
 Take the 2-hour tour with Thousand Peaks.
 It will be tricky if you have more than 2 young kids, but for us…one driver and one kid on the back works perfectly.

 It’s your last full day of fun…no matter where you spend it, make sure it’s on the slopes.
-We opted to check out of Hyatt Centric and head to Solitude Mountain (staying at the bottom of the mountain at Hyatt Place Salt Lake City.)
-We have a post on that coming out soon.
+We opted to check out of Hyatt Centric and head to Solitude Mountain (staying at the bottom of the mountain at Hyatt Place Salt Lake City).

 You could, of course, add a day to Park City Mountain.
 If you ski then round out your trip at Deer Valley Resort.
-It’s in Park City also, so it gives you an opportunity to try another mountain without the extra hour of driving to get to Solitude.
+It’s in Park City also, so it gives you an opportunity to try another mountain without the extra hour of driving to get to Solitude (though the scenic drive is amazing)!

 Deer Valley does not allow snowboarders, so we were out.
 Honestly, I’ve boarded my whole life and have never donned a pair of skis…so this didn’t work for us.
 If you do ski, then this is a great place for families.

 One final option for kids that might not be anxious to get back on their skis (or if you only want to purchase a half-day lift ticket): The Alpine Coaster!
-The cars sit on an elevated track, with loops, curves and turns taking you through the snow.
-You can reach over 30mph!!
+The mountain coaster cars sit on an elevated track, with loops, curves and turns taking you through the snow.
+You can reach over 30mph on this amazing alpine slide!!

 Again, the best financial situation for us was flying out early Monday morning.
 We were back to Atlanta before dinner – all smiles!